STARBUCK-MINI

 Smallsat Power Conditioning & Distribution Units

-AAC Clyde Space’s SmallSat PCDU (Power Conditioning and Distribution Unit) solutions have demonstrated impressive space-based capabilities stretching across a range of applications, gaining a market reputation for reliability, resiliency and performance.
+AAC Clyde Space’s SmallSat Power Conditioning and Distribution Unit (PCDU) solutions deliver proven, high-performance power control across a wide range of missions — building a global reputation for reliability, resiliency and performance.

 Flown on the Intuitive Machines 2024 Lunar Mission